 Years 10 and 11 students begin preparation to excel at their GCSEs.
 They learn more than what’s required of them to pass the examination and enjoy experiencing new academic challenges.
 Educational trips are an important element of the senior school, with students heading off to Bournemouth, The Tate Modern, the Imperial War Museum, Malaga, Rome, and Paris.About the senior school

-For lots of lessons, pre-sixth students are integrated into mainstream classes.
-However, there are separate classes that these students must attend to get the support they need in a small group environment.About pre-sixth study
+Pre-sixth students are integrated into mainstream classes in many subjects but also attend separate classes to get the support they need in a small group environment.About pre-sixth study

-Students can also take part in an extended project qualification, a 5000 word essay as the culmination of 5 months of independent research alongside their A-Level subjects.
+A-Level students can take part in an extended project qualification (EPQ), a 5,000 word essay as the culmination of 5 months of independent research alongside their A-Level subjects.

 Despite being among the top performing schools in the country, Leighton Park is no results factory.
 They believe a school must be judged by the full range and depth of achievements of its students, and Leighton Park develops young people who understand, cherish, and make a difference to the world which they inherit.